 Income tax credits for going green are available in 22 states.
-Michigan has a refundable credit for energy-efficient home improvements or appliances purchased for use in a taxpayer's primary residence that they own.
-The credit is for 10 percent of the purchase price with a maximum of $150.
+As an example, Michigan has a refundable credit for energy-efficient home improvements or appliances purchased for use in a taxpayer's primary residence that they own—if their income is less than $37,000 (single) or $75,000 (joint).
+The credit is for 10% of the purchase price with a maximum of $75 (single) $150 (joint).

 Many states specifically exempt purchases of energy-efficient products or renewable energy equipment.
 In Washington State, for example, sales of equipment used to generate electricity using fuel cells, wind, sun, biomass energy, tidal or wave energy, geothermal, anaerobic digestion or landfill gas are not taxed at all.